 The course will be flexible depending on individuals desires and the prevailing weather conditions.
 As a rough outline, the course will start by spending a few days refreshing you on your rock climbing skills.
 As the week progresses, we will introduce more skills so that you are ready to start leading in your own right initially under our careful guidance.

 During the course, you will learn / revise how select routes appropriate to your ability, set up belays safely and efficiently, use runners, lead rock climbs and how to retreat safely both as a planned retreat and also if things start to get a bit exciting.
-We will also discuss the mental aspects of lead climbing and how to set yourself up for success.
+We also discuss the mental aspects of lead climbing and how to set yourself up for success.
 If desired, we also dedicate a day to multi pitch techniques.

 The fee includes the use of ropes and all training materials.
 Whilst we encourage you to use your own gear if available, we are happy to loan any other equipment that you may need e.g. helmet, harness or boots, free of charge just let us know on your booking form.
 A suggested kit list together with some tips and links to gear reviews is in the joining instructions.